ionic-team/ionic-framework/core/src/foundations/README.md

 }
 ```

-The `tokens.js` script, responsible for generating CSS and SCSS variables along with utility classes, will follow the same nomenclature: `prefix - CSS property name - type variation - modifier name`.
+The `index.js` script, on the scripts/tokens folder, is responsible for generating SCSS variables and utility classes, will follow the same nomenclature: `prefix - CSS property name - type variation - modifier name`.

 Examples: